ripel2/banana-vscode/README.md

 ---

 ## Requirements
-- Linux or Windows with WSL (native Windows support coming later)
+- Linux or Windows with WSL
 - VSCode 1.72.0 or newer
 - Docker installed on the host computer
 - User in Docker group (the extension cannot execute sudo commands !)